 *Please be sure to register in advance, seating is limited!

-This workshop will include American Red Cross Adult & Pediatric CPR/AED and First Aid.
+This workshop will include American Red Cross Adult and Pediatric CPR/AED and First Aid.
+You will need to complete preservice 1 – 7 before attending this training.

 *Please be sure to register in advance, seating is limited!

-This workshop will include American Red Cross Adult & Pediatric CPR/AED and First Aid.
+This workshop will include American Red Cross Adult and Pediatric CPR/AED and First Aid.
+You will need to complete preservice 1 – 7 before attending this training.

 *Please be sure to register in advance, seating is limited!